Archangel tarot card interpretation. Ways to interpret Tarot cards. — High Priest, Hierophant

 • : Gentleness, advice, healing, kind soul

-• : Critical moment, success through difficulties, triumph of the intellect
+• : Critical moment, success through difficulties, triumph of intelligence

 • : Neutral position, waiting, balance